one-among-us/data/people/Dethelly/page.en.md

 But she just departed, with a mentality of "take a gamble".
 Her life was frozen at the age of 19.

-When Sugar just passed away, her mother couldn't accept her behavior.
-But what about her mother said at last?
+When Sugar just passed away, her mother couldn't accept her decisions.
+But what did her mother say in the end?

 Anyway, she had passed away.

-> Hope you remembers sugar.
+> Hope you'll all remember Sugar.
 >
 > Hope you can share important information, such as your address, with trustworthy friends to avoid any unexpected situations.
 >